juwain/experimental.dev/src/posts/js-in-css-1.md

 ---
 Yes, this is not a mistake, today's article is about JavaScript in CSS.

 In general, embedding scripts in CSS is a rather strange idea at first glance.
-And I've got it after reading a fragment of the custom properties [specification] (https://drafts.csswg.org/css-variables/#syntax).
+And I've got it after reading a fragment of the custom properties [specification](https://drafts.csswg.org/css-variables/#syntax).

 It is written there: